dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-29-why-paying-devrel.md

 <img src="/assets//images/devrel-layoffs.jpg" alt="DevRel mass layoffs in 2022" width="600"/>
 </p>

+2022 was a troubling year for tech.
+However, with all the mass layoffs, don't associate the troubling trend of DevRel layoffs only with mass layoffs.
+DevRel layoffs happened this year, the year before, and the year before.
+In my observations, there are three main reasons behind DevRel layoffs:

+1. Company-wide mass layoffs
+2. The company never needed DevRel
+3. The leadership didn't understand DevRel

+When the company needs to tighten the belt, only the folks directly contributing to the revenue makes the cut and their colleagues find a place on the chopping board.
+I will be out of my mind to say that a company should let go a developer or a sales rep over a developer advocate.
+Mass layoffs are ugly, brutal, and often result from the Silicon Valley rush to become the next unicorn.
+But that is, sometimes, the unfortunate reality and cannot be avoided.

-## DevRel - for every developer, not for every company
+> DevRel - for every developer, not for every company

 Why do you think you need a developer relations team?
 Did you get a series A funding and one of the investors suggested you get one of those developer advocate thing?
-In this section, I'll give you an overview of developer relations and developer advocacy so that you can decide if your company (really) needs one.
+The question to ask is pretty simple. **Does your company have a product or (open-source) project whose users are developers?** For example, Gmail is used by general population but Google Cloud is used by developers.
+Adam FitzGerald, Vice President of Developer Relations at HashiCorp, [mentioned to GGV](https://www.ggvc.com/insights/five-tips-for-building-a-successful-developer-relations-program-from-hashicorp/) that the right time to formally create a developer relations program is when your company has about 25-50 people.
+Adam added that by the time your company has 100 employees, you almost certainly should have a head of developer relations, if you don’t already.
+While this is not exact science, this formular has worked well for many companies including HashiCorp who are seen as the posterchild of building successful open-source and developer relations programs.